dustywhite7/Econ8310/SlidesCode/10 - KNN.md

 - Square footage
 - Many other features...

-The features of the marketed home are then compared to the closest similar homes that have sold recently.
+The features of the marketed home are then compared to similar homes that have sold recently.

 ---

-### What do we mean by closest?
+### What do we mean by similar?

-How do we measure distance?
+How do we measure similarity?

+We can measure it as a distance!

 ---